lastingParadox/ff-site/archive-to-markdown/md/ff2/12-party-planet.md

 **Jelsafan0** _(18-Aug-18 03:21 PM)_

-> I’ve been here for a really long time.
+> I've been here for a really long time.

 **Brakia** _(18-Aug-18 03:21 PM)_